apache/twill/src/site/markdown/index.md

 easily develop and manage distributed applications through its simple abstraction layer on top of YARN.
 YARN, although originally designed for MapReduce v2, can be used as a generic cluster resource management framework that can run almost any type of applications on a Hadoop® cluster.
 With its powerful capabilities, YARN can introduce complexities for developers.
-In contrast, Twills' abstraction model over YARN closely resembles the Java thread model, with which many developers are familiar.
+In contrast, Twill's abstraction model over YARN closely resembles the Java thread model, with which many developers are familiar.
 Moreover, Twill provides application lifecycle management, service discovery, distributed process coordination and resiliency to failure, which are required by many distributed applications.